aimacode/aima-java/aima-gui/README.txt

 == Running the GUIs and Command Line Demos ==
 Under the release/ directory you should find two jar files, aima-core.jar and aima-gui.jar, ensure these are on your CLASSPATH, the different GUI programs that can be run using these are:
+ * java -classpath aima-gui.jar aima.gui.applications.vacuum.VacuumApp
+  * provides a demo of the different agents described in Chapter 2 for tackling the Vacuum World.
  * java -classpath aima-gui.jar aima.gui.applications.search.map.RouteFindingAgentApp
   * provides a demo of the different agents/search algorithms described in Chapters 3 and 4, for tackling route planning tasks within simplified Map environments.
- * java -classpath aima-gui.jar aima.gui.applications.vacuum.VacuumApp
-  * provides a demo of the different agents described in Chapter 2 and 3 for tackling the Vacuum World.
  * java -jar aima-gui.jar
-  * this will run the default AIMADemoApp, this is currently just a place holder, which we intend to evolve in future releases.
+  * this will run the default AIMADemoApp, this allows you to run the other applications from a central location as well as all of the current command line demos.

-The following command line demos can be run as well (Note we plan to convert these over to run in the AIMADemoApp):
+The following command line demos can be run as well:
  * java -classpath aima-gui.jar aima.gui.demo.learning.LearningDemo
  * java -classpath aima-gui.jar aima.gui.demo.logic.DPLLDemo
  * java -classpath aima-gui.jar aima.gui.demo.logic.FolDemo